New Patients 410-449-7656

 The first step to avoiding bleeding gums is to ensure you’re keeping up with your oral health routine.
 Good oral healthcare is the best way to prevent gum disease.
 Antibacterial mouthwash and warm salt water rinses can also help to keep bleeding at a minimum.
 Salt has disinfecting properties and can help ease swelling.

-Can something make my bleeding gums worse?
+What makes my bleeding gums worse?